 This unit aims to give students the opportunity to explore recurrence rules for patterns where the increase from one term to the next is not constant.
-Encourage them to find the recurrence rule.
-Actually some students will find it easier to find the general rule here as in some ways it is less complicated than the recurrence rule.
+Students are encuraged to find the recurrence rule and the general rule.

 This unit is the fourth in a sequence of units on patterns.
 The other units in this sequence are Pede Patterns, Letter Patterns, Level 2, and Building Patterns Constantly, Level 3.
 Either of these Level 1 and 2 units can be taught at Level 3 by making suitable adjustments and by asking appropriate questions.
 If you have students who you think might benefit from more practice in this area or need to look at slightly simpler patterns, then these two units are an option.In developing this unit we were conscious of the progression that is shown in the exemplar task in Algebra.
 We give the six stages of this progression below.

 - copy a pattern and create the next element

 - continue the pattern with systematic counting